 or

-(b) prior written consent to the dealing is given by the Minister or an officer of the Department acting with the authority of the Minister.
+(b) prior written consent to the dealing or other transaction in or affecting the interest is given by the Minister or an officer of the Department acting with the authority of the Minister.

-(2) Nothing in subsection (1) prevents, or affects the validity of, any agreement made in contemplation of a dealing to which that subsection applies where the agreement expressly provides that the consent required by that subsection is to be obtained as a condition of the dealing.
+(2) Nothing in subsection (1) prevents, or affects the validity of, any agreement made in contemplation of a dealing or other transaction to which that subsection applies where the agreement expressly provides that the consent required by that subsection is to be obtained as a condition of the dealing or other transaction.

 [Section 64 inserted by No. 100 of 1985 s.
 44; amended by No. 37 of 1993 s.
-27; No. 10 of 2001 s.
+27; No. 54 of 1996 s.
+8; No. 10 of 2001 s.
 132.]

 65. Surrender of certain areas subject to the exploration licence